Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides clear prerequisites: requires open project, valid document id, and valid target folder id.
-Does not explicitly state when not to use or alternatives, but the context is clear.
+Provides explicit prerequisites: open project, valid document ID, valid target folder ID.
+Does not give when-not or alternatives, but context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.